 Purchase separately for a small fee in the shopping cart after you order the course.

 Overall Course Learning Objectives

 As a result of taking this course, participants will understand the scientific rationale and evidence for energy healing approaches.
 To achieve this broad objective, we have created smaller, more measurable sub-objectives.

 - Discuss at least 3 ways that human systems can be discussed in terms of energy and information.

 - Describe at least 3 experiments that further the hypothesis that health and wellbeing can be influenced by energy therapies.

 - List at least 3 possible mechanisms that explain the effectiveness of energy psychology approaches.

-- Discuss Kuhn’s cycle of paradigm change and how energy healing fits into this cycle.
+- Delineate Kuhn’s cycle of paradigm change and how energy healing fits into this cycle.